vitaly-t/prime-lib/README.md

 with the maximum memory efficiency.
 It is best suited for infinite generators offered here, to run in lite clients, like web apps, and to be stream-compatible and RXJS-friendly.

-Any further performance optimization requires use of pre-allocated buffers, which compromises on the memory consumption, and thus out of scope here.
+Further performance optimizations require use of pre-allocated buffers, which compromises on the memory consumption, and thus out of scope here.

 For tests and benchmarks, see [./test](./test) folder.